LOOSE-LIPS/loose-lips-2.0/src/routes/blog/craig-walker-urgent-matter-lrc002/index.md

   - imported/craig-walker-urgent-matter-lrc002/image1245.jpeg
 description: >-
   Deep down into a smoked filled low ceiling basement, rushing feelings of excitement pulsing as you clench your fist and punch the air.
-That&#39;s new school club vibes delivered by Glasgow producer Craig Walker.
-From&nbsp;Right Place, Wrong Time&nbsp;V/A&nbsp;on Left, Right &amp; Centre.
-Out on digital 28.08.2020 &#8211; Pre-order: https://leftrightandcentre.bandcamp.com/album/vol-2-right-place-wrong-time-lrc002-2 https://soundcloud.com/leftrightandcentreukhttps://soundcloud.com/craigwalkermusic [...]Read More...
+That;s new school club vibes delivered by Glasgow producer Craig Walker.
+From;Right Place, Wrong Time;V/A;on Left, Right &amp; Centre.
+Out on digital 28.08.2020 ;
+  Pre-order:
+  https://leftrightandcentre.bandcamp.com/album/vol-2-right-place-wrong-time-lrc002-2
+  https://soundcloud.com/leftrightandcentreukhttps://soundcloud.com/craigwalkermusic
+  [...]Read More...